CatherineH/CatherineH.github.io/_posts/2016-04-13-mocking-entire-modules.md

 ---
 {% include JB/setup %}

-I'm currently increasing the code coverage on my [pyglet_helper](https://github.com/CatherineH/pyglet_helper) project up to complete unit test coverage prior to adding new functionality.
+I'm increasing the code coverage on my [pyglet_helper](https://github.com/CatherineH/pyglet_helper) project prior to adding new functionality.
 As of right now it is:

 [![Coverage Status](https://coveralls.io/repos/github/CatherineH/pyglet_helper/badge.svg?branch=master)](https://coveralls.io/github/CatherineH/pyglet_helper?branch=master)

-If this is green when you see this, I have succeeded in my task.
+If this is green, I have succeeded in my task.
 Go me!

-Before I got to this spiffy number, I had to tackle an issue: pyglet_helper project is built on top of OpenGL, but OpenGL needs a display to draw to.
-The continuous intergration system I am using (Travis) does not have graphical interfaces.
+Before I got this spiffy number, I had to tackle an issue: pyglet_helper project is built on top of OpenGL, but OpenGL needs a display to draw to.
+The continuous intergration system I am using (Travis) does not have a display.

 After embarking on a fool's errand to get [Xdummy](http://xpra .org/trac/wiki/Xdummy) working in a docker container, my friend [Steven](http://scasagrande.github.io/) pointed to an easier solution: simply create